 Ms. Hough’s other notable tax matters include the representation of The AES Corporation; Alcoa, Inc.; Alpha Industries, Inc.; Applied Biosystems Inc.; Arcelor Mittal; Biogen, Inc.; BJ Services Company; Celanese AG; Cooper Industries; Daimler AG; Duke Energy Corporation; Electricité de France; EQT Corporation; EMC Corporation; Ford Motor Company; GenOn Energy, Inc.; Houghton Mifflin Company; Northeast Utilities; Scripps Networks Interactive; Spectra Energy Corp.; and U.S. Airways, Inc.

-In addition to her thriving practice, Ms. Hough is very active in promoting diversity in the legal profession.
-She is a member of the firm’s Women’s Initiatives Committee and a board member of Women in Law Empowerment Forum.
+In addition to her thriving practice, Ms. Hough serves on Skadden’s governing body, the Policy Committee, and is very active in promoting diversity in the legal profession.
 She co-chaired the ABA Tax Section Diversity Committee, and is a recipient of the Nolan Fellowship, which is awarded to young lawyers who are actively involved in the Section and have shown leadership qualities.
 She also was a 2011 fellow in the inaugural Leadership Council on Legal Diversity Fellows Program for which she mentors incoming minority students at law schools in Washington, D.C.
-Ms. Hough was selected for inclusion in Chambers USA: America’s Leading Lawyers for Business 2016.
+A frequent author and speaker on a wide range of tax matters, Ms. Hough has repeatedly been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business and The Legal 500 U.S. She also was named by International Tax Review as its 2020 North America Tax Practice Leader of the Year, as well as by Law360 as one of its 2020 Tax MVPs and one of its 2019 Influential Women In Tax Law.